 Scouting in Seymour dates back to 1937 when Mrs. Boyden started a Girl Scout chapter.
 During the late 1940s a number of area citizens decided there was a need for a central gathering place for the scouts.
-The Scout House in Rock Ledge Park was completed in 1951 and has served several generations of Seymour scouts.
+The "scout house" in Rock Ledge Park was completed in 1953 and has served several generations of Seymour scouts.
 The numerous patches on display represent awards, chapters, events, and camps.
-The chapter patches were often traded among the scouts.
+These were often traded among the scouts.
 The base of the exhibit shows scouting items such as a canteen, cooking utensils, and a Girl Scout Handbook from 1953.